OurSoS/OurSoS-Uno/README.md

-# Our SOS Front End
+# Guidelines for Front-End Development on SOS

+## Fork the Repository

+Dear developers, to contribute to the SOS (Save Our Systems) front-end, follow these guidelines:

-For Developer please fork the repository.
-And make sure you uncheck the just main branch checkmark while forking.
+1. **Fork the Repository:** Before you start making changes, fork the SOS front-end repository on GitHub.
+Make sure to uncheck the "main branch" checkmark when forking.

-## Github
+## GitHub Workflow

-Please do not directly push your changes to this repository.
-Instead push it to the forked repository.
-And Make a pull request.
+2. **Push to Your Fork:** Please do not push your changes directly to the main SOS repository.
+Instead, push your changes to your forked repository.

-Also make sure you regularly synchronize your fork with the main branch, before making a pull request.
+3. **Make a Pull Request:** Once you've made your changes and are ready to contribute, create a pull request from your forked repository to the main SOS repository.
+Provide a clear description of the changes you've made and the problem they solve.

+4. **Sync with the Main Branch:** It's important to regularly synchronize your forked repository with the main branch of the SOS repository.
+This helps you stay up-to-date with the latest changes in the main branch.

+By following these guidelines, you'll help us maintain a clean and organized development process for the SOS front-end.
+Thank you for your contributions!